Sustainable fashion brands are leading the way in championing artisan made clothing.

-In the late 1970s I was part of a rural cottage industry that depended on home based stitchers to help craft the natural fiber apparel we sold.
+In the late 1970s I was part of a rural cottage industry that depended on a network of home-based stitchers to help craft the natural fiber apparel we sold.
 At the time, the US clothing industry was in the midst of a seismic upheaval.
-It had begun sending its manufacturing offshore in search of the lowest possible labor costs.
+In fact, it was in the process of mostly disappearing.
+The industry had begun sending its manufacturing offshore in search of the lowest possible labor costs.

-As a result, when we began recruiting stitchers, some of our most skilled applicants were women who had recently seen their US factory jobs evaporate.
-Though the 50 or so women we employed hardly made a dent in reversing the job losses brought on by the new global economy, collectively, small businesses did a great deal to help absorb workers dislocated by the offshoring frenzy being practiced by America’s corporations.
+As a result, when we began recruiting stitchers for our startup, some of our most skilled applicants were women who had recently seen their US factory jobs evaporate.
+Though the 50 or so women we employed hardly made a dent in reversing the job losses brought on by the new global economy, collectively, small businesses did a great deal to help absorb workers dislocated by the offshoring frenzy being practiced by America’s largest corporations.

-Similarly in the 2008 economic meltdown, people turned to micro businesses as corporations radically downsized staffs.
+Similarly in the 2008 economic meltdown, people turned to micro businesses as corporations radically downsized their workforces.
 With poor job prospects, many turned to entrepreneurship by creating their own businesses.
-In doing so they became a segment of our economy whose importance has been historically discounted by most of us.
+In doing so they became a segment of our economy whose importance has been historically discounted by many of us.

 - Micro businesses make up 92% of all US businesses